rossrobino/uico/apps/docs/src/content/overview.md

 ### Install

-You can install the package from [npm](https://www.npmjs.com/package/uico),
+If you are using a bundler, you can install the package from [npm](https://www.npmjs.com/package/uico) and import into your css,

 ```bash
 npm i -D uico